 Presentation of the contents of reel will be evaluated.
-It must be clear how the work has been produced, therefore reference, research and develop and progression of the work must be included.
+It must be clear how the work has been produced, therefore reference, research and development and progression of the work must be included.
+Furthermore, if the student's role should be clearly documented with the reel.

-- Present your work in a step by step process sequentially. - Include a title page (Your name, Title of film and project, Title of the education and school, The date) - Add The Animation Workshop: VIA University College logo at the end - Add titles in the lower or upper margins to explain what is being viewed. - Make breakdowns with clear titling of processes like scene set up, dynamics, render passes and compositing, showing how the image was constructed. - If worked has been done in collaboration, label the work clearly as to whom as done what. - If including reference, credit the artist - · Add music which is paced well and not too distracting - Present animation with related sound or dialogue. - Consider the pacing of material on the reel, be sure the audience has time to comprehend what they are viewing. - When showing stills, ensure that the length of time that the image is on the screen is long to see them, 3-4 seconds. - Avoid scrolling images. - Avoid fancy camera moves, wipes or dissolves, making sure it is your work that is in focus. - When scanning images be sure that the quality is good enough or adjust the contrast. - The Making of Reel may not exceed 300MB in size. - Making of Reel Output: Format: Quicktime Codec: H.264/Mp4 Size: 1920 x 1080 Data rate: limit at 6000kb/s Pixel aspect ratio: square Field order: progressive Audio: AAC 192kb/s Frame Rate: 24
+- Present your work in a step by step process sequentially. - Include a title page (Your name, Title of film and project, Title of the education and school, The date) - · Add The Animation Workshop: VIA University College logo at the end

+- Add titles in the lower or upper margins to explain what is being viewed. - Make breakdowns with clear titling of processes like scene set up, dynamics, render passes and compositing, showing how the image was constructed. - If worked has been done in collaboration, label the work clearly as to whom as done what. - If including reference, credit the artist - Add music which is paced well and not too distracting - Present animation with related sound or dialogue. - Consider the pacing of material on the reel, be sure the audience has time to comprehend what they are viewing. - When showing stills, ensure that the length of time that the image is on the screen is long to see them, 3-4 seconds. - Avoid scrolling images. - Avoid fancy camera moves, wipes or dissolves, making sure it is your work that is in focus. - When scanning images be sure that the quality is good enough or adjust the contrast. - The Making of Reel may not exceed 300MB in size. - Making of Reel Output: Format: Quicktime Codec: H.264/Mp4 Size: 1920 x 1080

+Data rate: limit at 6000kb/s Pixel aspect ratio: square Field order: progressive Audio: AAC 192kb/s Frame Rate: 24

 The student's individual contribution to the 3rd Year Production.
 The reel should speak for itself.
-Therefore, attention to presentation in labeling the production stage, breakdown their workflow and assigning credit to collaborative work will be important.
+Therefore, attention to presentation in labeling the student's role(s), production stage, breakdown their workflow and assigning credit to collaborative work will be important.